fenimore/ghess/README.md

 - After putting the source in `$GOPATH/src/github.com/polypmer/ghess/`, try

-    go run ui/clichess.go
+    `go run ui/clichess.go`

 - To see a `math/rand` vs `math/rand` game, enter into the **clichess** client:

-    > /random-game
+    `> /random-game`

-- To play a real time game over the internal network, run `growser.go` within the `/ui` directory, and connect to port 8080.
+- To play a real-time game over the internal network, run `growser.go` within the `/ui` directory, and connect to port 8080.

 - To use the package in a project, start a new game by calling `ghess.NewBoard()`, which returns an instance of the `ghess.Board` `struct`, ready to `Board.ParseMove()` and return *FEN* positions, `Board.Position()`.